Euro zone bonds react little to recovery fund veto; Italy to sell dollar bond

 By Yoruk Bahceli

-AMSTERDAM, Nov 17 (Reuters) - Euro zone bond yields showed little reaction to Hungary and Poland's veto of the EU's budget and recovery fund in early Tuesday trade, while Italy was expected to sell a U.S. dollar bond.
+AMSTERDAM, Nov 17 (Reuters) - Euro zone bond yields showed little reaction to Hungary and Poland's veto of the European Union's budget and recovery fund on Tuesday, while Italy was due to sell a U.S. dollar bond.

-Hungary and Poland blocked the adoption of the EU's 2021-2027 budget and recovery fund - a key factor that has helped push down government bond yields in Southern European countries led by Italy - on Monday, over a clause that ties funds to respecting the rule of law.
+Hungary and Poland blocked the adoption of the EU's 2021-2027 budget and recovery fund on Monday over a clause that ties funds to respecting the rule of law.

-The veto, which threatens to delay the disbursement of the recovery fund, will be discussed at a meeting of European affairs ministers on Tuesday, then at a video-conference of EU leaders on Thursday.

-Expectations of the veto had little market impact, although some analysts thought it might have capped the reaction to news on Monday from U.S. drugmaker Moderna, which became the second U.S. drugmaker after Pfizer last week to report results of its experimental vaccine being more effective than expected in preventing COVID-19.

-Euro zone bonds, which sold off moderately and then recouped losses later on Monday, were steady in early Tuesday trade, with Germany's 10-year benchmark yield at -0.55% DE10YT=RR and Italy's 10-year yield at 0.61%.
-IT10YT=RR
+Although the fund is among the factors that have supported investor appetite for government bonds from Southern European countries, the fund's main beneficiaries, they were undeterred by the news.

+Italy's 10-year benchmark yield was last down 1 basis point on the day at 0.61%.
+IT10YT=RR Other Southern European bond yields were also lower, with Greek 10-year yields touching a new record low at 0.68%.
+GR10YT=RR

-The closely watched gap between Italian and German 10-year yields -- effectively the risk premium on debt from Italy, one of the main beneficiaries of the recovery fund - was near its lowest since early 2018 at around 115 basis points.
+The closely-watched gap between Italian and German 10-year yields - effectively the risk premium on Italian debt - was near its lowest since early 2018 at around 115 basis points.

 The lack of market reactions "tend to reflect the market's view that the EU will find a way to hammer out a compromise that keeps all parties roughly happy," said Andy Cossor, a strategist at DZ Bank.

+Safe-haven German 10-year bond yields were unchanged on the day at -0.55% after a modest sell-off on Monday.
+DE10YT=RR

+Some analysts said worries around the recovery fund may have limited Monday's bond sell-off in the reaction to news from U.S. drugmaker Moderna, which, following on from Pfizer's announcement last week, also reported its experimental vaccine was more effective than expected in preventing COVID-19.

-Attention was also on issuance on Tuesday, with Italy expected to price a five-year U.S. dollar bond via a syndicate of banks after launching the sale on Monday.
+Attention was also on issuance as Italy received $7.5 billion demand for a five-year U.S. dollar bond it will price later on Tuesday.

-Germany will also visit the primary market, to auction a new two-year bond.
+Germany also visited the primary market, raising 4.125 billion euros via the auction of a new two-year bond.

 ((Yoruk.Bahceli@thomsonreuters.com; +44 20 7542 7571; Reuters Messaging: yoruk.bahceli@thomsonreuters.com))